IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 }
 ```

-After the `List` function returns, it will create a `.Items` field in our `podList` object.
-We will pass that field
+After the `List` function returns, it creates an `.Items` field in our `podList` object.
+We pass that field
 into our `getPodNames` function, as shown below.

 `getPodNames` converts the `podList` returned from our `List` function into a string array, since that